stashgg/stash-unity/README.md

 ### Android keep-alive (optional)

-When the user leaves your app for Chrome Custom Tabs or the system browser, low-memory devices may kill the process.
-The native SDK can run a short foreground service with a low-priority notification.
-This is **off by default**.
-See the [stash-native README](https://github.com/stashgg/stash-native/blob/main/README.md) for manifest and notification permission notes.
+When your app opens Chrome Custom Tabs or the system browser, Android may suspend or terminate the Unity process on devices with low memory.
+To prevent your game being killed / suspended while users complete external payments, the Stash SDK supports an optional short-lived foreground service that keeps the app alive with a low-priority notification.
+This feature is **disabled by default**.
+For details about required manifest entries and notification permissions, refer to the [stash-native README](https://github.com/stashgg/stash-native/blob/main/README.md).
+Enable keep-alive with the following:

 ```csharp
 #if UNITY_ANDROID && !UNITY_EDITOR